vic-ma/howtodismantle.github.io/_posts/2025-01-12-Getting-started-with-the-new-Office-365-Data-Sources.md

 ![image](/assets/2025-01-12/030.png)

-The last thing we need to do is to allow the "Public Client flow" for during the authenfication process.
-That is mandatory for any exnternal desktop application like the Peakboard designer.
+The last thing we need to do is to allow "public client flows" during the authentication process.
+This is mandatory for any external desktop application like Peakboard Designer.

 ![image](/assets/2025-01-12/040.png)